giancosta86/captain-hook/README.md

 > @giancosta86/captain-hook

+The public API is partitioned into the following modules:
 The public API entirely resides in the root package index, so you shouldn't reference specific modules.
+- **useAsyncFetcher**: for the `useAsyncFetcher` hook.

 ## Usage